folaranmi21/DSA_PALMORIA-GROUP_HR_DATA_ANALYSIS/README.md

 --Lagos has the highest number of employees (337) across all salary bands.

---Kaduna follows with 233, and Abuja has the least (304).
+--Abuja follows with 304, and Kaduna has the least (233).

 --Very few employees earn 90,000 and above.